 - (1) Insoluble components that block the column inlet may be removed by reversing the flow direction, i.e., introducing the eluent from the column outlet, with flow rate at less than half of the recommended flow rate. - (2) Follow below cleaning steps for adsorbing components.
 For an efficient cleaning, reverse the flow direction.
-Set the flow rate at less than 0.5 mL/min.
-Recommended solvent volume to introduce is 5 to 10 times of the column volume.
+Set the flow rate at 0.3 mL/min.